Ritvik-17/SuperMarioClone/README.md

-This project was developed for WEC'25 Recruitments
+This project was developed for NITK WEC'25 Recruitments

 <b>How to Install and Run The Project</b>